Peculiarities

 African Frog - Photography by Claudio Azat

-Within its habitat it can be found coigues,cinnamon,bayberry,lumas,tepes,olivillos,handy, and many others that form the surrounding flora:
+Within its habitat, it can be found among coigües, canelos, arrayanes, lumas, tepas, olivillos, mañíos and many other plant species that make up the surrounding flora.

-The diet of the little frog is made up of a great variety of invertebrates that inhabit the forest, such as crickets,grasshopper,ants,myriapods,spiders little ones beetles, and some flying insects.
+The diet of the Darwin's frog is made up of a wide variety of invertebrates that inhabit the forest, such as crickets, grasshopper, ants, myriapods, spiders, beetles, and some flying insects.

 Molina-Burgos et al. (2018)

-Contrary to what was observed in other amphibians, the Darwin's Frog does not depend on bodies of water(rivers,rivulets,pools,wetlands either lakes) for survive, but if of a high environmental humidity.
+Unlike other amphibians, Darwin's frog does not depend on bodies of water—such as rivers, streams, ponds, wetlands, or lakes—to survive, but it does require high environmental humidity.

 Darwin's Frog is 100% terrestrial.

-The natural predators of the Darwin's Frog must be mainly snakes and rhinocryptid birds (birds from Latin America also known as tapaculos and that are poor flyers), such as the chucao and the hued hued.
+The natural predators of Darwin’s frog likely include snakes and rhinocryptid birds (a group of Latin American birds also known as tapaculos, which are poor fliers), such as the chucao and the hued hued.

-The chytridiomycosis, Besides the habitat loss (mainly, loss of the southern temperate native forest) and, together with other factors, have led to the Darwin's Frog being currently classified in the category In danger of extinction by the Red List of Threatened Species of the International Union for Conservation of Nature (IUCN) and by the Species Classification Regulation of the Chilean Ministry of the Environment (RCE) .
+Chytridiomycosis, along with habitat loss (decline of the southern temperate native forests) and other contributing factors, has led to Darwin's frog being currently classified as "Endangered" by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species and by the Species Classification Regulation (RCE) of the Chilean Ministry of the Environment.

 The disappearance of a sister

-This species was first described in 1902, as a different genus from the Southern Darwin's Frog.
-Only in 1975, this species was scientifically re-confirmed and classified within the Rhinoderma genus.
+The Northern Darwin's Frog, also known as the Cowboy Toad, inhabits the native forests of the Cordillera de la Costa in central-southern Chile, ranging from Zapallar to Concepción.
+This species was first described in 1902 as belonging to a different genus from the Southern Darwin's Frog.
+It was not until 1975 that it was scientifically re-confirmed and classified within the *Rhinoderma* genus.

 IUCN Amphibian Specialist Group Chile (2018)

-Unlike the Southern Darwin's Frog, the males of this northern congener would keep the tadpoles inside their vocal sac for a short period of time, after which they are expelled into the Andean streams so that they complete their larval development and metamorphosis (transformation from tadpole to little frog).
-Other characteristics of this species is that it has interdigital membranes well developed in their hind legs, an adaptation that would serve him for swimming.
+Unlike the Southern Darwin's Frog, the males of this northern counterpart keep the tadpoles inside their vocal sacs for a short period of time, after which they release them into streams to complete their larval development and metamorphosis (the transformation from tadpole to frog).
+Another characteristic of this species is that it has well-developed interdigital membranes on its hind legs, an adaptation that likely aids in swimming.

 Hind legs without webs